THEME: OUR SAVIOUR WAS BORN IN THE FULLNESS OF TIME

 READINGS: Isaiah 52:7-10/ Hebrews 1:1-6/ John 1:1-18

-The birth of our Saviour Jesus Christ was not an ad hoc or impromptu measure by God to save the world.
-It was, rather, a fulfillment of an eternal plan of God.
+“And the Word became flesh and lived among us” (John 1:14).
+That is, the Eternal Word, who is the Son of God (cf. John 1:1-3, 18), took on human nature and was born of the Blessed Virgin Mary in order to save us.
+This mystery of birth of the Son of God as man was not an unplanned measure by God to save us.
+It was rather a fulfillment of His eternal plan.
 St. Paul captures this succinctly: “when the fullness of time had come, God sent his Son, born of a woman” (Gal.
 4:4; NRSV).
-While we joyfully celebrate the eternally unique birth, which gladdened the angels of God (cf. Luke 2:8-14), let us spiritually savour some of the amazing truths revealed by the fact that our Saviour’s birth was a fulfillment of an eternal plan of God.
+While we joyfully celebrate the birth of our Saviour Jesus Christ, let us spiritually savour some of the amazing truths revealed by the fact that His birth was a fulfillment of God’s eternal plan.

 Firstly, the fact that Jesus’ birth was a fulfillment of God’s eternal plan reveals the truth that we were in the mind of God before creation.
 Once again, St. Paul expresses this truth as follows: “Blessed be the God and Father of our Lord Jesus Christ, who has blessed us in Christ with every spiritual blessing in the heavenly places, just as He chose us in Christ before the foundation of the world” (Eph.
 1:3-4).
 Beloved, is it not overwhelming to know that we were all in the mind of God before the foundation or creation of the world?
 Such an overwhelming knowledge should stir a spontaneous heartfelt gratitude to God.

 Secondly, God who had us in mind before creation planned then for our salvation.
-This is well expressed in the continuation of the above quotation from the Letter to the Ephesians: God “chose us in Christ before the foundation of the world to be holy and blameless before Him in love.
+This is well expressed in the continuation of the above quotation from the Letter to the Ephesians: God “chose us in Christ before the foundation of the world ….
 He destined us for adoption as His children through Jesus Christ….
 In Him we have redemption through His blood….
-He has made known to us the mystery of His will, according to His good pleasure that He set forth in Christ, as a plan for the fullness of time, to gather up all things in Him, things in heaven and things on earth” (Eph.
+He has made known to us the mystery of His will, according to His good pleasure that He set forth in Christ,as a plan for the fullness of time, to gather up all things in Him, things in heaven and things on earth” (Eph.
 1:4-10; cf. Rom.
 8:28-30).

 Thirdly, the fact that Jesus’ birth was a fulfillment of God’s eternal plan reveals the truth of God’s unfathomable love for us.
 It was only out of a love that is deeper than the depth of our understanding and wider than the breadth of our explanation that He who created us could put in place a pre-creation plan to save us should we disobey.
 Moreover, only an unconditional love beyond the comprehension of humans could motivate the design of a plan that would cost the Father the death of His only begotten Son (cf. John 3:16; 1 John 4:9-10; John 15:13).
 Our appropriate response to such love is to love God at all cost and to love our neighbours as ourselves (cf. 1 John 3:16-17; 4:7-13).